ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 If we extend this concept further and add a Database Server to our architecture, we can get the picture shown below:

-In this case, the Web Server has the role of the **Client** that connects and reads/writes to/from a Database (DB) Server (MySQL, MongoDB, Oracle or SQL Server) and the communication happens over a Local Network (it can also be Internet Connection but it is a common practice to place the Web Server and DB Server close to each other in a local network).
+In this case, the Web Server has the role of the **Client** that connects and reads/writes to/from a Database (DB) Server (MySQL, MongoDB, Oracle or SQL Server) and the communication happens over a Local Network (it can also be Internet Connection but it is a common practice to place the Web Server and Database Server close to each other in a local network).

 The setup on the diagram above is a typical generic Web Stack architecture (LAMP, LEMP, MEAN, MERN).
-This technology can be implemented with many other technologies (i.e. various Web and DB Servers from Small Page Applications to Large and Complex Portals).
+This technology can be implemented with many other technologies (i.e. various Web and Database Servers from Small Page Applications to Large and Complex Portals).

 ## Implementing a Client-Server Architecture using MySQL Database Management System (DBMS)